alephium/www/src/content/homepage.md

       description: Alephium’s Proof-of-Less-Work mechanism reduces energy consumption, making it one of the most sustainable and responsible blockchains built for the future.
       stat: 87% lower environmental impact vs. traditional PoW

-pageSectionEcosystemContent:
-  titleRows:
-    - Built on Alephium.
-    - Built to last.
-  subtitleRows:
-    - Alephium is home to pioneers, combining strong technology and a bustling community to bring the next generation of decentralized applications to life.

-pageSectionPartnersContent:
-  titleRows:
-    - Our Partners
-  subtitleRows:
-    - From legal experts to peer blockchains, advocacy groups, and local associations - they connect us to a larger ecosystem, strengthening our place in the decentralized world.

 pageSectionCtaContent:
   titleRows:
     - This is your moment.